-Port Type Receivir ng Packets Forwarding Packets Untagged Packets Tagged Packets Untagged Packets Tagged Packets Untagged When untagged packets are received, the port will add the default VLAN tag, i.e. the PVID of the ingress port, to the packets.
-If the VID of packet is allowed by the port, the packet will be received.
-The packet will be forwarded unchanged.
+Receiving Packets Forwarding Packets Port Type Untagged Packets Tagged Packets Untagged Packets Tagged Packets Untagged When untagged packets are received, the port will add the default VLAN tag, i.e. the PVID of the ingress port, to the packets. is allowed by the The packet will be forwarded unchanged.
 The packet will be forwarded after removing its VLAN tag Tagged If the VID of packet is forbidden by the port, the packet will be dropped.
 The packet will be forwarded with the PVID of egress port as its VLAN tag.
 The packet will be forwarded with its current VLAN tag.